-In the last experiment, solving a test MCO problem has been conducted when applied criteria scalarization methods altered in the course of computations with a complete use of the search information.
+In the last experiment, solving a test MCO problem has been conducted with a use of the search information but the applied criteria scalarization methods varied in the course of computations.
 In this experiment, at the first stage of computations, the minimax criteria convolution was used in solving three subproblems (10) with the convolution coefficients (1,0), (0.5,0.5), and (0,1), correspondingly.
 At the second stage, the scalarization method was changed to the reference point method (12), where the estimate (-14,-7) was used as the reference point with the weighting coefficients (0.5,0.5).
 And finally, at the third stage, the method of successive concessions (11) was applied with the concession with respect to the first criterion δ=0.5.

 The results of performed experiments are given in Table 2.
 The column “Total iters” contains the total number of executed global search iterations whereas the column “New iters” shows the points of iterations executed at particular stage of solving the problem only.
-As follows from the results presented in Table 2, the number of the global search iterations executed at separate stages of solving the MCO problem reduced continuously (from 304 down to 35), and the reuse of the search information provides the opportunity of dynamic altering the criteria scalarization methods applied in the course of computations efficiently.
+As follows from the results presented in Table 2, the number of the global search iterations executed at separate stages of solving the MCO is continuously problem reduced (from 304 down to 35), and the reuse of the search information provides the computationally efficient opportunity for dynamic variations of the criteria scalarization methods applied in the course of the MCO problem solution.

 Table 2.
 Results of solving the problem (22) with altering the criteria scalarization methods in the course of computations